skybber/JInjector/README.md

 ## Overview

-JInjector is a Java agent designed to enable modifications of Java classes on-the-fly through patch text files, using a syntax that extends from Java.
-This tool enables the modification of classes within the JDK or JAR files without requiring recompilation, thus streamlining the development process.
-Utilizing patch files in the Javassist format, JInjector allows injecting code directly into existing Java methods.
+JInjector is a Java tool that lets you change Java classes on-the-go using easy-to-edit text files.
+It works with classes in the JDK or JAR files without needing to recompile code, making development faster and simpler.
+By using patch files in a Java-like format, JInjector allows you to add or change code directly in existing Java methods.

 ## Features

-- **Dynamic Class Modification**: Modify Java classes at runtime using simple, plain text patch files using syntax extended from Java.
+- **Real-Time Class Modification**: Update Java classes in runtime with simple text patch files.
-- **No Compilation Required**: Patch files do not require compilation, allowing for rapid development cycles.
+- **No Need for Compilation**: Patch files do not require compilation, allowing for rapid development cycles.
-- **Javassist Syntax Support**: Utilize the full power of Javassist's syntax for class and method modifications.
+- **Javassist-Compatible Syntax**: Leverage the powerful Javassist syntax to modify classes and methods.

 ## Usage

-To use JInjector, specify it as a Java agent upon starting your JVM:
+To get started, add JInjector as a Java agent when launching your JVM:

 ```
 -javaagent:jinjector=patch=patch_file1.hswp,patch=patch_file2.hswp